May 19, 2011

 in 1975

-Apparenlty the restaurant was the financial problem
+Apparenlty the restaurant had a financial problem

 an ashtray - Ebay